databricks/terraform-provider-databricks/docs/resources/files.md

 ## Import

-The resource dbfs file can be imported using the path of the file:
+The resource `databricks_files` can be imported using the path of the file:

 ```bash
 $ terraform import databricks_files.this <path>